Dynamsoft/barcode-reader-javascript-samples/1.hello-world/6.read-video-vue3/README.md

-# JavaScript Hello World Sample - Vue 3
+# Hello World Sample for Vue3

 [Vue 3](https://v3.vuejs.org/) is version 3 of Vue which is a progressive framework for building user interfaces.
 Check out the following guide on how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a Vue 3 application.
-Note that in this sample we will use `TypeScript`.
+Note that in this sample, `TypeScript` is used.

 ## Official Sample